-In consultation with the parents and the pupil, the teacher and the SEND team will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.
+In consultation with the parents/carers and the pupil, the teacher and the SENCO will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.

 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded on our management information system, Edukey, and will be made accessible to staff in a pupil passport and provision plans or individual support plans.
+This information will be recorded on our management information system, Edukey and will be made accessible to staff in a pupil passport / individual education plan / school-based support plan.

-Parents will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.
+Parents/carers will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.